 I’d like to highlight an area where we are seeing increased activity: attacks against cloud infrastructures.
 I’ve spoken on this at a few events and asked my audiences how many have active cloud infrastructure projects going on, the answer is always most of them.

-In our 1H’ 2021 Cyber Risk Index, we asked organizations what their top infrastructure risks are.
+In our 1H’ 2021 Cyber Risk Index, we asked organisations what their top infrastructure risks are.
 Cloud security has been in the top two for the last few years.
-Obviously, many organizations are moving quickly to the cloud and, as such, need to be thinking about how to secure it.
+Obviously, many organisations are moving quickly to the cloud and, as such, need to be thinking about how to secure it.
 Below is an overview of what we’re seeing in cloud attacks.

 Threats Impacting Cloud Environments

 In our first half report, we highlight an APT group named TeamTNT that has been targeting clouds for quite a while now.
 They have focused most of their efforts on planting crypto-mining malware on cloud servers in an effort to mine Monero coins, but we have also seen them utilise DDoS IRC bots, steal cloud account credentials, and exfil data.
 As you can see from the above diagram, all of these are end goals for most attacks.

 Speaking of data exfil, in the first half we saw APT actors utilise cloud-based file storage to exfiltrate their stolen data.
 For example, we found that Conti operators use the cloud storage synchronisation tool Rclone to upload files to the Mega cloud storage service.
 Similarly, DarkSide operators used Mega client for exfiltrating files to cloud storage, 7-Zip for archiving, and PuTTY application for network file transfers.
 This use of known, legitimate tools is not new; we call that “living off the land” and have seen this tactic pick up recently, including usage by ransomware actors.
 Many organisations now need to look at ways of monitoring legitimate tools usage within their networks to identify any malicious uses.

 Cloud Security Architecture